oprypin/crystal-imgui/docs/index.md

 Widgets: Value() Helpers.

-- Those are merely shortcut to calling [`ImGui.text`][] with a format string.
+- Those are merely shortcut to calling [`text`][ImGui.text] with a format string.
 Output single value in "name: value" format (tip: freely declare more in your code to handle your types. you can add functions to the ImGui namespace)

 ### ::: ImGui.value